 Noé Zepeda – Coordinator

 Originally from Prospect Heights, IL, Noé moved to Idaho in 2015 for a position on a statewide educational initiative building talent pipelines and improving post-secondary readiness among high school students.
-Since his arrival in Idaho, he has worked in both private and public sectors to advance the opportunities for students, veterans, and other Idahoans to be intentional about their paths towards career and personal prosperity.
-He is intentional about strengthening communities and facilitating opportunities or creating tools for others to find their sense of direction.
+Since his arrival in Idaho, he has worked in both private and public sectors to advance the opportunities for students, veterans, and other Idahoans to be informed and intentional about their paths towards career and personal prosperity.
+He is strengthening communities and facilitating opportunities or creating tools for others to find their sense of direction.

 Frequently Asked Questions